alisghimire/SQL-Business-Case-Study/SQL Case Study #2 - Pizza Runner/Readme.md

 Our course of action to clean the table:

 - Create a temporary table with all the columns
-- Remove null values in `exlusions` and `extras` columns and replace with blank space ' '.
+- Remove null values in `exclusions` and `extras` columns and replace with blank space ' '.

 ```sql
 CREATE TEMP TABLE temp_customer_orders AS(